cybercongress/cybertensor-developer-docs/docs/index.md

 Subnets, which exist outside the blockchain and are connected to it, are off-chain competitions where only the best producers are rewarded.
 A subnet consists of off-chain **subnet validators** who initiate the competition for a specific digital commodity, and off-chain **subnet miners** who compete and respond by producing the best quality digital commodity.

 Scores are assigned to the top subnet miners and subnet validators.
 The on-chain Yuma Consensus determines **the PUSSY rewards for these top performers**.
 The Cybertensor blockchain, called **subtensor**, runs on decentralized validation nodes, just like any blockchain.

-For example, in the [Subnet 1 Prompting](https://github.com/opentensor/prompting) the subnet miners compete to generate answers that are closest to a machine learning base model chosen by the subnet validators.

 :::tip looking for a non-technical introduction to Cybertensor?
 See [Questions and Answers](./questions-and-answers.md).
 :::

-Opentensor Foundation provides all the open source tools, the codebase and the documentation, with step-by-step tutorials and guides, to enable you to participate in the Cybertensor ecosystem.
+Cybercongress provides the open source tools, the codebase and the documentation, with step-by-step tutorials and guides, to enable you to participate in the Cybertensor ecosystem.

 :::danger This documentation is for Cybertensor platform only